Yu Tamaki Hoso／International Solo Trombonist

 Yu has written monthly articles on "Band Journal"(Ongaku No Tomo Sha Co.), "Challenging to the World"(30 issues) in 2014-2016 and "One Point Lessons"(12 issues) in 2012-2013.
 Also he has been featured on interviews in the "Pipers" (Sugihara Shoten Co.) for their many issues.

-As a chamber musician, Yu is a member of Trombone Duo "Tama-Shimizu", "4 TenorBones Japan" trombone quartet, "Slide Japan" trombone ensemble.
+As a chamber musician, Yu is a member of Trombone Duo "Tama-Shimizu", "4 TenorBones Japan" Trombone Quartet, "Slide Japan" Trombone Octet.